ramananstark/F1-powerbi-analysis/README.md

 The analysis is based on a combination of publicly available Formula 1 data sources, including:

-->F1 race results and statistics datasets.
+-  F1 race results and statistics datasets.

-->Driver and team information datasets.
+-  Driver and team information datasets.

-->Circuit details and race calendar information.
+-  Circuit details and race calendar information.

 ## CIRCUIT AND LOCATION STATS: